splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/10-preparation.md

 ## 3. Verify the local Docker Repository

-Once we have our Auto instrumentation up and running with the existing containers, we are going to build our own containers to show some of the additional instrumentation features of Opentelemetry Java.
+Once we have our Auto instrumentation up and running with the existing containers, we are going to build our containers to show some of the additional instrumentation features of Opentelemetry Java.
 Only then we will touch the config files or the source code.
 We will add some annotations to it to get even more valuable data from our Java application and enable the injection of trace data into the logs.

 once we build these containers, Kubernetes will need to pull these new images from somewhere.
 To enable this we have created a local repository, so Kubernetes can pull those local images.